Seiya Suzuki Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 13th-ranked team ERA among all league pitching staffs (4.10).
+- The Brewers have the 14th-ranked team ERA across all MLB pitching staffs (4.12).

-- The lefty's last time out came on Wednesday against the New York Mets, when he threw four innings, surrendering two earned runs while giving up three hits.
+- His last appearance came on Thursday against the New York Mets, when the righty threw six innings, surrendering two earned runs while giving up seven hits.

-- The 36-year-old has a 3.02 ERA and 5.4 strikeouts per nine innings across 11 games this season, while giving up a batting average of .219 to opposing hitters.
+- The 30-year-old has put together a 3.88 ERA and 5.8 strikeouts per nine innings in 10 games this season, while giving up a batting average of .298 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.